ycdrn/ai4facades_review/README.md

-# FACADE-AI TOPIC MODEL
+# FACADE-AI Literature Review

 ## Description
-Provide a brief description of what the project does and the problem it solves.
+This repository contains the datasets, Python notebook, and pre-trained topic model used in the publication.

 ## Model Setup Instructions